 Firms that rely heavily on EU migrant labour are also facing major uncertainty about how they will operate their business, including how they hire and pay staff.

 The authors emphasise that post-Brexit, the ‘expertise of the independent Low Pay Commission is more important than ever, and ministers should carefully heed their advice.’

 However, considering that the NLW was developed and launched last summer without meaningful consultation with the Low Pay Commission, further unilateral action by the government is not unlikely.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.